 - There are 2 eponymous overlapping syndromes:

-- Chandler syndrome is when the tissue is corneal
+- Chandler syndrome is when the tissue is corneal.

 - Cogan-Reese syndrome is when iris stromal tissue change leads to naevi/nodular formations.